While I’ve already written ways to spend two weeks in Korea, I thought I’d make one giant Korea itinerary guide for a month.

 Day 28: Seoul – Hongdae

 Since Hongdae caters to three different universities (Hongik, Yonsei, and Ehwa), it’s bustling with energy and fun things to do.
-If you want to relax a bit, I’d spend the day at the Trick Eye museum which holds the X-rated Love museum, the actual Trick Eye area, an Ice Museum, and CaFace.
+If you want to relax a bit, I’d spend the day at the Trick Eye Museum which holds the X-rated Love Museum, the actual Trick Eye area, an Ice Museum, and CaFace.
+There’s also the very fun Yeonnam-dong area which is where a ton of trendy cafes in Seoul are located.

 You can also take the subway one stop over to Sinchon and Ehwa to visit those areas as well!
 Ehwa and Hongdae have really fun shopping if you’re hoping to indulge in some Korean fashion.